yalmip/yalmip.github.io/_examples/maxplus.md

 ### Max-plus algebra

-The max-plus algebra is an algebra where there are two operators, tropical addition and tropical multiplication.
+The max-plus, or tropical, algebra is an algebra where there are two operators, tropical addition and tropical multiplication.

 For scalar arguments, the tropical addition is nothing but the maximum of its arguments, and tropical multiplication is standard addition.